OpenNMS-Archives/vmware/OPENNMS-VM-README.txt

 to start OpenNMS.

 If it returns "OK" you're good to go.
+To make sure that OpenNMS starts every time, run:

+  /sbin/chkconfig opennms on

-Point your browser to
+Now that OpenNMS is running, point your browser to:

   http://[opennms VM Address]:8980/opennms

-where [opennms VM Address] is the hostname or IP address for the VM, and
+...where [opennms VM Address] is the hostname or IP address for the VM, and

   username: admin
   password: admin